JahnelGroup/learning-k8s-ltl/step1/README.md

 ### Configure Kind
 `kind create cluster --config kind-config.yaml`

-This command tells kind to create a k8s cluster inside Docker that concists of single control plane and 3 worker.
+This command tells kind to create a k8s cluster inside Docker that consists of single control plane and 3 worker.

 ### Create the deployment and service

 Make sure Kind is running by executing `kubectl get nodes` at your command prompt and verifying that `kind-control-plane` and at least one kind node appear with a status of `Ready`

+g
 ### Build and push the Docker image
 You can deploy the service to Kubernetes using the following commands: